UM-mbit/pangenomicsBench/README.md

 - conda (tested with 24.7.1).
 Must be initialized for the shell you are running. e.g. run `conda init bash`
 - cmake (tested with 3.26.0)
+- libtbb-dev (for odgi)
+- pybind11 (tested with 2.12.
+2.9 will not build)
 - gcc/g++ (We use gcc 9, 11, and 13).
 Any one of these should compile, but we used the following for the results in the paper:
     - GSSW uses gcc 11